Should You Be Using a Humidifier or Dehumidifier This Winter?

 A simple fix for low moisture in your indoor air is utilizing a humidifier.
 A stand-alone unit will address a single dry room in your house, although all the others will be unaffected.
 On the other hand, a whole-house unit can be installed onto your furnace to address moisture in your residence as a whole.

 When Should You Use a Dehumidifier?

 A dehumidifier is beneficial when you have a high level of moisture in your indoor air.
 You don’t want this level to go above 50%, so monitoring your humidity is important.
-Make sure that you’re checking different rooms throughout the course of a day using a humidistat.
-It’s likely that your basement will have a higher degree of moisture present, so this may be the first room that you want to target during the winter.
+Make sure that you’re checking different rooms throughout the day using a humidistat.
+Your basement will likely have a higher degree of moisture present, so this may be the first room that you want to target during the winter.

-You can reach out to Bryant’s Heating & Cooling if you’re located in Fort Payne or anywhere in the surrounding area and you’d like assistance with the moisture level in your home.
+You can reach out to Bryant's Heating & Cooling if you’re located in Fort Payne or anywhere in the surrounding area and you’d like assistance with the moisture level in your home.
 We can help you determine what your humidity is like during the winter and suggest remedies you can use to adjust it to a healthier level.
-In fact, we perform a complete range of heating and cooling installation, repair and maintenance services as well as duct cleaning.
+We perform a complete range of heating and cooling installation, repair, and maintenance services as well as duct cleaning.
 Call us today.